-I do reckon the East End could have turned out like that had it not been bombed flat, that those dank little alleys, crime dens and higgledy housing could now have been a wonder of quirky, historic, pedestrian friendly playground of pistchio paint, hanging baskets, hidden courtyards and scrubbed brick.
+I do reckon the East End could have turned out like that had it not been bombed flat, that those dank little alleys, crime dens and higgledy housing could now have been a wonderfully quirky, historic, pedestrian friendly playground of pistachio paint, hanging baskets, hidden courtyards and scrubbed brick.
 Like Chelsea it could have become London’s de facto Old City.

 Also thought back to those students from abroad who’d landed just in time for the lockdown experience -maybe it wasn’t all that bad.
-That those gaggles of them I saw around the park showed how they were effectively daytripping their hours in leisure time rather than shopping and clubbing, a genteel experience of long days, gorgeously quiet streets and architecture and village atmosphere.
+That those gaggles of them I saw around the park showed how they were effectively daytripping their hours in leisure time rather than shopping and clubbing, a genteel experience of long days, gorgeously quiet streets with village atmosphere.